InternetEnemies/CombatCritters/Documents/worksheets/Sprint2.md

 *Transactions Package*
 ![Transaction](./Sprint2_Int2.png)

-## C# Wrapper

-## Typescript wrapper
-We were unable to get the coverage library to work for typescript.

 # Profiler
 The slowest endpoint is user creation, this is caused by initializing user cards.
 Currently, cards are added with a for loop, so we could probably improve this a fair bit by using a multi insert statement.